Job Opportunities - Frequently Asked Questions

 · DPE officers maintain a lifestyle focused on physical fitness and wellness

-· Active-duty or recently retired General Officers who taught in DPE:
+· Active-duty or retired General Officers who taught in DPE:

 o GEN (R) Larry R. Ellis (former Commanding General, United States Forces Command, Fort McPherson, GA)